 - Backup Plan: Have a proper backup and recovery strategy in place and test it regularly.
 The 3-2-1 approach works with many organizations.
 Have 3 copies, in 2 different formats, and 1 copy stored offsite.
 Secure your backups—don’t have them connected to the computers and networks they are backing up.
 Test your backups and ensure integrity.
 Implement regular penetration tests and vulnerability assessments.

 If you think you or your organization is already a victim of ransomware, report it immediately to your local FBI field office, report the incident to the Bureau’s Internet Crime Complaint Center, or report it to the FBI’s IC3 online.

-The question that everyone asks is, “Should I pay the ransom?”
+Of course, the question that everyone asks is, “Should I pay the ransom?”
 The FBI’s initial advice is to not pay up, but they do recognize that sometimes it is ok to pay the ransom.
-When systems have been compromised, the choice to pay ransom is a serious decision that needs to be made.
+When systems have been compromised, the choice to pay the ransom is a serious decision that needs to be made.
 Victims will need to evaluate the timeline, technical feasibility, and cost of restarting their system from the backups.
 Before making decisions, victims need to be aware of a few points:

 - After paying the initial ransom, some criminals moved the goalpost and demanded victims pay more in order to receive the decryption key.

 - Some victims who paid the demand were targeted yet again by other criminal actors.